Plato Writes about Socrates

 • Plato wanted to understand and evaluate what Socrates thought

-Plato wanted to do this because he believed Socrates was onto something important but did not know exactly what this something was.
+Plato wanted to do this because he suspected that Socrates was onto something important but did not know exactly what this something was.
 To work out what was right and wrong in what Socrates had in mind, Plato created and used the character Socrates.

 The Love of Wisdom

-In a passage in the Apology, a dialogue where he imagines Socrates in 399 BCE at his trial for impiety and corrupting the youth, Plato brings out Socrates' most important cultural contribution: Socrates says, under threat of execution, that he will not abandon φιλοσοφία.
+In the Apology, a dialogue where he imagines Socrates in 399 BCE at his trial for impiety and corrupting the youth, there is a passaage where Socrates announces what we now recognize as his most important contribution human culture.
+Under threat of execution from the city of Athens, he tells the jury in no uncertain terms that he will not abandon φιλοσοφία.

 This Greek noun transliterates from Greek letter to English letter as philosophia and it is often translated as "philosophy," but "love of wisdom" is the more literal translation.